gnosia93/kubeflow-on-aws/install.md

 kubectl get pods -n kubeflow-user-example-com
 # Depending on your installation if you installed KServe
 kubectl get pods -n kserve

+kubectl get all -n istio-system kubectl get all -n dex
 ```

 4. 콘솔 로그인